Look closely: Not every oil that is advertised for combination and impure skin is actually suitable.

 Do you ever wonder why so many people rave about facial oils ?
 But if you have oily or combination skin, you already naturally have enough oil on your skin.
 And now you're supposed to put a greasy oil on it?
 Facial oils can actually cause pimples to appear on oily or combination skin.
 However, if you choose the facial oil that suits your skin type, you can actually make your skin less oily.
 The right facial oil reduces inflammation and helps prevent new pimples.

 In this article you will find out when a facial oil makes sense for your skin.
 You will find out what importance linoleic acid has for your skin, which plant oils are suitable and which you should avoid.
 At the end you will also get tips on how to sensibly integrate a facial oil into your routine.

-Do facial oils cause impure skin?It's true that if you have oily or combination skin, you'd probably get more breakouts if you randomly sprinkled face oil on your skin.
+Will facial oils give me impure skin?It's true that if you randomly put any facial oil on your skin if you have oily or combination skin, you would probably get more breakouts.
 Because too much unnecessary fat can cause pimples.

 If you choose the right vegetable oil with the right fat spectrum for your skin, you can actually benefit from the balancing effect of facial oils.

 When does a facial oil even make sense for impure skin?If your skin does not have inflammation or severe impurities, a moisturizer is sufficient.
 In this case, your skin does not need facial oil.

 However, if your skin often itches, feels tense or often has pimples and deposits, this is a sign that your skin is lacking moisture.
 In order to keep the moisture in the skin, the skin becomes greasy uncontrollably.
 An oil-free moisturizer would not be enough because the skin cannot retain moisture.